electricimp/QL720NW/README.markdown

 doesn't appear to be working as expected

 ### setFont(*font*)
 The *setFont* method sets the font using the *font* parameter.
-See the table below for supported fonts.
+See the table below for supported font class constants.

 | Font Constant |
 | ------------ |